1lb.cooked steak, London broil, or firm cut of roast, sliced and cut into bite size pieces

 Serve over cooked rice.

-If you like sesame oil, you might add a tiny bit to the cooking oil at the beginning (I would start with ¼ tsp. and then add to taste—a little sesame oil goes a long way).It's important to add the cornstarch as directed.
+If you like sesame oil, you might add a tiny bit to the cooking oil at the beginning (I would start with ¼ teaspoon and then add to taste—a little sesame oil goes a long way).It's important to add the cornstarch as directed.
 If mixed directly into the hot liquid in the pan, it will clump and not thicken.
 Making a slurry with cold or room temperature liquid before adding to the heat is the proper way to thicken with cornstarch.